mayurnagrale/obsidian-git-sync/Asp.Net/Asp.net Concepts.md

 - **Content-Type Negotiation:** Middleware can negotiate the content type of the response based on the client's preferences, such as JSON or HTML.

 - **Routing:** In some cases, routing itself can be implemented as middleware, directing requests to the appropriate controller action based on URL patterns.

+**Difference between Tempdata and Viewbag** :
+Viewbag :
+- Valid for only one http req
+- Can store any type of data doest not get typechecked at runtime
+- ex. to send some message in view.

+Tempdata :
+- Not limited to single request
+- **Usage**: `TempData` is commonly used when you need to pass data from one action to another action (typically after a redirection) within the same session.
+- For example, you might use `TempData` to store data temporarily during a form submission, then retrieve and display it on a confirmation page.

+**Resource Files in Dotnet** :
+In .NET, a resource file is a file that contains non-executable data that is used by your application.
+This data can include strings, images, icons, and other binary data.
+Resource files are typically used to localize your application, i.e. to make it available in multiple languages.

+Resource files can be stored in a variety of formats, including XML, binary, and JSON.
+The most common format for resource files in .NET is XML.
+XML resource files are called .resx files.